Beach Equipment Hire and Water Sports

 Your permit to operate beach hire or water sport activities in the Marine Park will generally allow you to hire out craft and equipment, and service that equipment.
 You are not able to hire the craft and equipment with crew.

 You may also have other specific conditions stated in your permit.
-You should make sure you know your permit conditions.

 How can I operate to a high standard?